parmounks/Stopwatch/README.md

 ## How to Use

-1. Open `index.html` in a web browser.
+1. Open `watch.html`, `watch.css` and `watch.js` files at the same time in a code editor and hit live preview.
 2. The stopwatch initially displays "00:00:00."
 3. Click the "Start" button to begin the stopwatch.
 The button will change to "Pause."
 4. Click "Pause" to stop the stopwatch temporarily.
 The button will change to "Resume."